AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/CC2Cpy/zz.todo.rst

    When we generate C code, all names are globals -- *there are no names in C*!
    |BR|
-   So, when a file (or package etc) defines a component (or protocol, ect), that happens to have the same name as one in another file; the clash.
-This is known as a  Name Collision.
+   So, when a file (or package etc) defines a component (or protocol, ect), that happens to have the same name as one in another file, they clash.
+This is known as a *Name Collision*.

-   This has to be prevented
+   This has to be prevented!

 .. tip::